 There are affiliate links within this post which provide me with a commission, at no cost to you, if you make a purchase.
 More information at: Privacy & Disclosure.

 This Monos luggage review basically wrote itself – that’s how much I love my new Monos Carry-On bag.
-I spent months searching for new luggage, and maybe 30 minutes writing this ode to my new favourite luggage brand.
+I spent months searching for new luggage, and maybe 30 minutes writing this ode to my new favorite luggage brand.

 As mentioned, it was a bit of an ordeal to get to this happy ending.
-I perused the luggage sectionof discount stores, hoping to find a deal on high-end luggage that was out of my budget.
+I perused the luggage section of discount stores, hoping to find a deal on high-end luggage that was out of my budget.
 I ordered several pieces of luggage online, and returned them.
 One didn’t have enough compartments.
-Another was nice quality but too heavy; I wanted a lightweight bag.
-There were sticky zippers and wobbly handles.
+Another was nice quality but too heavy – I wanted a lightweight bag.
+There were sticky zippers, wobbly handles and awkward designs.
 And then one happy day, I found Monos.
-I was like Goldilocks and Monos was my just right.

 Monos had a lot going for it out of the gate.
 It’s Canadian like me.
 I live in Denver but am from Toronto; Monos is based in Vancouver.
 The name Monos is inspired by the concept of “mono no aware” – the appreciation of beauty in fleeting moments.
 They believe that travel can be about more than enjoyment; it can be a chance to grow and learn.
 I feel the same way.

 Monos was launched in 2018 by Vincent Tam who also believes that things should be thoughtfully designed and made to last.
 His vision for the company was to make premium luggage affordable by selling direct to consumers.